On Tate conjecture for the special fibers of some unitary Shimura varieties: Intersection matrix of supersingular cycles on

 Thus we get $\det(M_{\pi})=p^{\frac{n(n^2-1)}{3}}s_n^{-n}\det(m'_{i,j}(\pi))$.
 The rest of the computation is purely combinatorial, which is the case $q=-1$ of Theorem~\ref{T:determinant} in Appendix~\ref{A:determinant}. \end{proof}

-\begin{remark} We point out that the determinant of the intersection matrix computed by Theorem~\ref{T:determinant} holds when there is an auxiliary variable $q$.
-The similar phenomenon also appeared in the case of Hilbert modular varieties \cite{tian-xiao2}, where the computation is related to the combinatorial model of periodic semi-meanders.
+\begin{remark} We point out that the determinant of the intersection matrix computed by Theorem~\ref{T:determinant} holds with an auxiliary variable $q$.
+The similar phenomenon also appeared in the case of Hilbert modular varieties \cite{tian-xiao2}, where the computation was related to the combinatorial model of periodic semi-meanders.
 These motivate us to ask, out of curiosity, whether there might be some quantum version of the construction of cycles, or even Conjecture~\ref{Conj:main}, possibly for the geometric Langlands setup.

 \end{remark}